 - Intestinal Parasite Treatment

 For a more detailed explanation of each disease including its symptoms, how it’s spread, and why our veterinarians recommend them, visit our article about vaccines.

 “Why Does My Cat Need Routine Tests?
 Isn’t an Exam Enough?”

 Even though our veterinarians provide detailed and thorough examinations, there are just some things that can’t be detected by a physical exam alone.
 As our cats age, many changes start to occur in their body, just as in humans.
 Regular tests allow for us to get a good baseline for your cat and the ability to detect small changes in order to treat underlying illness.
 For example, they can detect fluctuations within the body that indicate the beginning of some very common illnesses in cats such as diabetes, kidney disease, hyperthyroidism, high blood pressure, and many others.
-Since cats are so good at hiding their symptoms, even our own vets and cat nurses here in the clinic bring their cats in for routine tests!
+Since cats are so good at hiding their symptoms, even our own vets, technicians, and assistants bring their cats in for routine tests!
 Being able to detect changes within the body allow our vets to treat underlying illnesses before they start to make cats suffer, making your cat both healthier and happier.
 Just think of having a cavity filled… It is always best to take care of it when it’s small rather than wait until you need to have a root canal or have allowed other irreversible problems to develop because of it.

 “I Want to Do What is Best for My Cat, but I Don’t Know if I Can Afford It.”

 At CCP, we are committed to providing the highest quality vet care at a price that is affordable to you.
 Because of this, our veterinarians have developed a set of wellness plans that help lower the cost of preventative care (as well as other services).